sigasi/sigasi_insights/content/faq.md

 [ghdl_download]: https://github.com/tgingold/ghdl/releases
 [GHDL_site]: http://ghdl.free.fr

-Note that [GHDL on Mac OSX](http://eng-osx.sourceforge.net/GHDL.html) uses Wine, but works without problems.
+Note that [GHDL on MacOS](http://eng-osx.sourceforge.net/GHDL.html) uses Wine, but works without problems.

 At this time, Sigasi does not support [Simili](http://www.symphonyeda.com/).
 We have not had good results with FreeHDL or with Green Mountain VHDL.
 It seems that these two projects may have been terminated.